DPI-WE/ruby-data-structures-algorithms-intro/content.md

 Welcome to the next step in your journey as a budding software developer.
 Having gained a solid foundation in Ruby and full-stack web development with Rails, you're now poised to delve deeper into the world of data structures and algorithms.
 This module is designed to arm you with the tools and knowledge necessary to excel in technical interviews and solve complex problems efficiently.
 Let's embark on this adventure together, where you will not only sharpen your coding skills but also become adept at thinking critically about algorithmic challenges.

+## Time and Space Complexity

-## Embracing Big O Notation: The Gateway to Efficiency 📈
+### Embracing Big O Notation: The Gateway to Efficiency 📈
 Before we dive into specific data structures and algorithms, let's talk about Big O Notation.
 Big O Notation is a mathematical notation that describes the complexity of your algorithm in terms of time and space.
 It's a crucial concept for understanding how well an algorithm scales as the size of the input data increases.
 Think of it as a way to quantify the efficiency of your solution, helping you to identify whether you're truly inventing the most effective approach to a problem.

 ![](assets/big-o-complexity.png)